pharbst/How-to-OpenVPN/README.md

 ## SSL Certificates
-SSL which stands for Secure Soket Layer is a method to create a secure communication between the server and the client with the so called handshake
+SSL which stands for Secure Socket Layer is a method to create a secure communication between the server and the client with the so called handshake
 during the handshake the client sends its client certificate to the server and the server sends its server certificate to the client
 both will now check if the certificate they just recieved is signed by one of the trusted CA or certificate authoritys in their trusted CA store
 the certificates provide some information who they pretend to be and also a public key to encrypt data but only encrypt the decyption is done with the private key that the server has and the client has also its own private key